RhiH/recipe_store/README.md

 - Password must match to create user id
 - Logging in requires correct username and password
 - User's profile screen displays only their uploaded recipes
-- User is able to upload, edit and delete recipes on the respoective page
+- User is able to upload, edit and delete recipes on the respective page
 - User is able to view recipe instructions
 - User is not able to edit or delete another user's recipes
 - User is able to log out
 - Admin is able to edit and delete recipes when logged in as admin account
 - Casual user is able to view all recipes without creating log in
-- Casual user is able to view recipe instructions without reigstering/logging in
+- Casual user is able to view recipe instructions without registering/logging in
 - Casual user is not able to add, edit or delete recipes
 - Custom pages 500 error and 404 error work as and when required
 - Footer displays on each page

 ### Footer

 - Footer links displayed for Facebook and Instagram.
 Both links navigate to sites.
-Additional code required to ensure they open in new web pages.
+Additional code required to ensure they open in new web pages
 - Copyright is not a link and is not set to be one

 ### Add a Recipe

-- Link from navbar correctly directs logged in user to create a recipe.
+- Link from navbar correctly directs logged in user to create a recipe
-- Info required for uploading recipe info displays as required.
+- Info required for uploading recipe info displays as required
-- Info is sent to database on MongoDB.
+- Info is sent to database on MongoDB

 ### Edit a Recipe